-How bardoxolone methyl works
+How does bardoxolone methyl work?

 Bardoxolone methyl binds to a protein called KEAP1, preventing it from degrading the Nrf2 protein.
-The subsequent increased activation of Nrf2 stimulates the production of anti-oxidant proteins that remove the damaging ROS, reducing oxidative stress and damage and proteins that improve mitochondrial energy production.
+The subsequent increased activation of Nrf2 stimulates the production of anti-oxidant proteins that remove the damaging ROS, reducing oxidative stress and damage to proteins that improve mitochondrial energy production.

 Bardoxolone methyl in clinical trials

-Bardoxolone methyl has been studied in several human clinical trials to date, in a variety of conditions including cancer and different types of kidney disease.
+Bardoxolone methyl has been studied in several clinical trials to date, in a variety of conditions including cancer and different types of kidney disease.

-In the Phase 3 portion.
-Some 150 patients will take part in the randomized, double-blind, placebo-controlled trial.
-Its main measure of efficacy will be the change in eGFR from baseline after 48 weeks of either bardoxolone methyl or placebo taken once daily.
+In the Phase 3 portion, some 150 patients took part in the randomized, double-blind, placebo-controlled trial.
+Its main measure of efficacy was the change in eGFR from the start of the trial after 48 weeks of either bardoxolone methyl or placebo once a day.

-The FDA granted bardoxolone methyl orphan drug designation in July 2017.
+The U.S. Food and Drug Administration (FDA) granted bardoxolone methyl orphan drug designation in July 2017.

-A previous Phase 3 clinical trial called BEACON (NCT01351675) investigated bardoxolone methyl as a CKD therapy in patients with type 2 diabetes.
+A previous Phase 3 clinical trial (NCT01351675) called BEACON investigated bardoxolone methyl as a CKD therapy in patients with type 2 diabetes.
 However, this trial was prematurely terminated due to safety concerns over increased heart failure events.
 Following an investigation, Reata determined that this mainly occurred in patients with high baseline levels of BNP, a protein associated with heart failure.
-Patients are now screened for high levels of BNP and have been excluded from future bardoxolone methyl trials for safety reasons, and increased monitoring for all patients will take place within the first month of the trial.
+Patients are now screened for levels of BNP and have been excluded from future bardoxolone methyl trials for safety reasons, and increased monitoring for all patients will take place within the first month of the trial.

 Alport Syndrome News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.